-24. The banking sector remains sound, with high earnings and solvency ratios.
-The pre-tax profit of the system increased by 43 percent y-o-y in September mainly attributed to increased net interest income from investments in government securities and higher noninterest income, despite higher provision charges.
-The capital adequacy ratio (CAR) improved to 18.2 percent, significantly above the 10 percent minimum requirement.
-As of end-September 2015, asset quality has remained unchanged with the nonperforming loan (NPL) ratio at 12.5 percent and net NPL ratio at 2.5 percent.

-25. The SBP is making progress in bolstering banks that are below the regulatory capital adequacy requirement.
-Only one bank (out of 35 banks) remains CAR and MCR-noncompliant.1 A rights issue to correct for the shortfall has been completed and, after the due diligence of the investor is completed (expected by end-December 2015), application of the full amount of the rights issue would enable it to become CAR-compliant.
-We will continue to engage with the bank to ensure it will stay CAR-compliant thereafter.
-Additionally, three small banks, while remaining CARcompliant, are still below the minimum capital requirement (MCR).
-We are on track to implement our devised time-bound plan to bring these banks into regulatory compliance by end-June 2016.
+- 25. The banking sector remains sound, with high earnings and solvency ratios.
+The pre-tax profit of the system increased by 33 percent y-o-y in December, mainly attributed to increased net interest income from investments in government securities and higher noninterest income, despite higher provision charges.
+The capital adequacy ratio (CAR) declined to 17.3 percent in December 2015, reflecting healthy growth in private sector advances, which improved banks' utilization of capital, and the enhancement of risk weights on unrated borrowers.
+The CAR remains significantly above the 10.25 percent minimum requirement.
+As of end-December 2015, asset quality has improved with the nonperforming loan (NPL) ratio at 11.4 percent and net NPL ratio at 1.9 percent. - 26.
+The SBP continues to focus on bolstering banks that are below regulatory capital requirements.
+The only previously remaining CAR-noncompliant bank completed its rights issue, bringing it into regulatory compliance.
+Two different banks (out of 35 banks) have recently become CAR-noncompliant.2 One bank, in the privatization process, is expected to become CAR-compliant by December 2016, while the second bank has committed to inject capital to meet the minor shortfall by March 2016.
+Additionally, two other small banks, while remaining CAR-compliant, are still below the minimum capital requirement (MCR).
+We are implementing our devised time-bound plans to bring these banks into regulatory compliance, with the process for one bank expected to be completed by June 2016 and for the other bank by end-December 2016.

+1 As per Basel III instructions, a capital conservation buffer of 0.25 percent (common equity) became applicable in December 2015.

+2 The size of these two banks is about 1.4 percent of the banking system assets (or 0.7 percent of GDP), and the CAR shortfall has decreased to PRs 0.3 billion.

-26. We remain committed to protecting financial stability by reinforcing the regulatory and supervisory framework.
+27. We remain committed to protecting financial stability by reinforcing the regulatory and supervisory framework.